 Providing a centrally managed repository for corporate digital assets is a great first step.
-The next step is integrating these assets seamlessly into the company-used applications, removing the steps and placing marketing assets at the employee fingertips.
-We expand on these idea in our latest eBook – Maximizing Value of Digital Assets.
+The next step is integrating these assets seamlessly into the company-used applications, removing the steps and placing marketing assets at employee's fingertips.
+We expand on this idea in our latest eBook – Maximizing Value of Digital Assets.

 2. Failure to share images and media effectively

 For many organizations action happens in the field, where their customers are, especially if they have global operations with offices located across the world.
 Marketing’s role is to support every team, regardless of their location with materials that represent their brand, help win new customers or support existing ones.